-Do not place any objects on the cover, otherwise they could endanger the car's occupants, e.g. in the case of braking or sudden swerving. ◀
+Do not place any objects on the cover; otherwise, they could endanger the car's occupants, e.g. in the case of braking or sudden swerving, or they may damage the cover. ◀

-When you open the tailgate, the cargo bay cover is raised.
+When you open the liftgate, the cargo bay cover is raised.